olafbond/WorkFlowy-calendar-script/README.md

 1. Get my Python script into your Python IDE.
 2. (optional) Get an .ics file from your Google Calendar.
 Put it in the directory with the script.
-3. Edit constants in the script as you prefer.
+3. Set constants in the script as you prefer.
 4. Start the script.
 5. Now the OPML code is in the clipboard.
 Paste it into WF.